-Here’s a look at our home when we purchased it, before renovation.
-We have a 3 bedroom, 2 bath split-entry raised ranch.
+Here’s a look at our first home in Poughkeepsie, NY.
+It went through a lot of changes in a short amount of time.
+It was a 3 bedroom, 2 bath split-entry raised ranch.
 If you live on the east coast, you know the kind – they’re super popular here because they’re cheap to build.

-This kitchen is a nice size, but it’s not functional.
-One row of cabinets and counter space in an 11 foot by 12 foot box.
-The issue is the sliding glass door on one wall and a heat run on another wall.
-The third wall has a refrigerator and pantry.
+This kitchen was a nice size, but not functional — one row of cabinets and counter space in an 11 foot by 12 foot box.

 A 16 x 12 foot space, this room features one of the selling points of this house – the view of the farm and hillside out the front window.
 Unfortunately, those windows are foggy and need replaced.
 The carpet is in decent condition but we’d like hardwood at some point.
 And we need a light in here.